 Here is the breakdown of the college budgeting template:

-- Funding or income source which can be a student loan, parents, job, or scholarship
+- Funding or income sources can be a student loan, parents, job, or scholarship

 - Then comes the expenses like tuition fees, hostel rent, loan payments, and other bills

-- After that, you get total income minus total expenses difference
+- After that, you get the total income minus the total expenses difference

 You can use this same template for more than one semester.
 Just add columns for other semesters.
 If you get confused about anything then click on the “Help” sheet to see details.
 You can download it for free.

-You can use it for budgeting on monthly basis.
+You can use it for budgeting on a monthly basis.